 Shortly after returning to the United States, his father took him along on a business trip to visit Thomas Edison’s famous laboratory in West Orange, New Jersey.
 Edison took a personal interest in the boy and gave him an extended tour of the facility in response to the many questions he was asking.
 Thereafter, they remained in frequent contact for the remainder of Edison’s life.

 Like his father, young Hammond attended Yale University, and while studying at the Sheffield Scientific School there, he became enamored with the new field of radio waves.
 This brought him into contact with another famous American inventor, Alexander Graham Bell, who like Edison, remained a friend and mentor until Bell’s death.

 After graduation in 1910, Hammond took an unlikely job working in the U.S. Patent Office.
 Edison had told him years before that inventing could be a “money-making proposition,” so he reasoned that there was no better place to learn which scientific endeavors were on the cutting edge than to work inside the Patent Office.

 Following this self-apprenticeship, he left and started the Hammond Radio Research Laboratory on his parent’s seaside estate in Gloucester, Massachusetts.
-Over the course of his professional career, he was awarded over 800 foreign and domestic patents resulting from over 400 of his inventions.
+Over the course of his professional career, he was awarded over 400 patents.
 Many of these began in radio control before extending to electronics, naval weapons, national defense, as well as various consumer products.
 Ironically, he would qualify on a short list prolific American inventors, not very far below the name on the top, his old acquaintance Thomas Edison.

 RCA was the recipient of many of his core patents, and he served on its Board for over 25 years.
 Aside from his inherited wealth, his inventions brought Hammond additional fortune, together with a network of professional associates and well-placed friends in the upper tiers of American society.